novotnyj/failed-runs-monitor/README.md

 # Failed Runs Monitor

-This actor will let you know about failed and timed out runs of your actors or tasks via Slack or email.
-It could also notice you about successful runs with empty/small dataset or runs that are running for too long.
+This actor will let you know about failed or time outed runs of your actors and tasks via Slack or email.
+It can also notice you about successful runs with empty dataset, check JSON schema of dataset items, or about runs that are running for too long.

 You will receive message like this to your slack or email:
 ```